NevermindNilas/Automated-Video-Depth-Extraction/README.md

  - [isl-org/Midas](https://github.com/isl-org/MiDaS)
  - [egemengulpinar/depth-extraction](https://github.com/egemengulpinar/depth-extraction)

 ## Roadmap
+ - Image Padding in order to maintain aspect ratio
  - FrameSkip - only do the depth scan on every 2nd frame and interpolate using VFI every other frame.
  - FFmpegCV / Decord / PyAV / Vapoursynth for faster decode/encode and hopefully multithreadding
  - Increse CUDA utilization ( current peak is about 70-75% on my 3090 )